RyamAlmalki/drowsiness_detection/README.md

 - **Eye Aspect Ratio (EAR)**: Calculates EAR to determine eye openness.
 - **Data Preprocessing**: Includes adaptive histogram equalization, Gaussian blur, and edge enhancement.
 - **Model Training**: Implements both SVM and CNN models.
-- **Evaluation**: Uses ROC curve and AUC for performance evaluation.

 ## Usage 🚀
 1. **Build the dataset**:
     - Ensure you have images of both open and closed eyes in the respective directories.